holepunchto/bare/docs/threat-model.md

 **1. Check what your powers add up to.** Two safe powers can combine into an unsafe one.
 A bundle reader is fine on its own and a peer connection is fine on its own, but together they leak data, and neither addon author did anything wrong.
 So look at the whole set and assume someone is trying to abuse it.
 Every addon you load before sealing belongs to that set for all the code in the process, not just for the part of it that wanted the addon. `Bare.IPC` counts as part of that set, and on mobile it talks straight to your app, so write the app side carefully.

 **2. Mind what you hand on.** The protocol you were handed reaches the whole filesystem.
 Load untrusted code with one of your own, and pass it even when you pass a referrer.
+The same goes for anything you publish with `bare_context_set()`, which every addon in the process can read.

 **3. Use an OS sandbox.** The seal does nothing about memory bugs, so if you are running untrusted JavaScript a sandbox is required rather than a bonus.